HardeepSinghAu/pink-sunrise-dentistry-documentation/README.md

 2. As the Office Manager, I have a lot of admin, booking fees to process and patients to manage.
 I need less tasks.
 Sometimes the phone is ringing off the hook with people who want to book an appointment.
 It would take a load off my plate to be able to have patients book themselves in so that I can get on with taking care of the patients in the clinic and managing the office.

-3. As single parent, who has a hectic schedule, I like to be able to see which appointments are available and book in the one that best suits my schedule.
+3. As a single parent, who has a hectic schedule, I like to be able to see which appointments are available and book in the one that best suits my schedule.
 Being able to book my dentist appointment online would definitely help me in doing that.

 4. I'm a very anxious young adult and dislike getting on the phone to make appointments.
 Being able to do this online without having to interact with another person will help me massively.
 I would also like a contact form so I can write in to ask for more details on treatments and procedures.